 Having the opportunity to move sixth form was a huge decision and I believe it was the right one.
+I was wereight believe it was the right one.
 I was worried about joining a new sixth form as to how I was going to fit in and make friends, but the sixth form team welcomed me wholeheartedly and made the transition into a new school easier.